KROI14/Minniewiz/README.md

 # Minniewiz Application

-*An android application with ranking system made using android studio*
+*A mobile quiz application with ranking system.*

 [Click here to check for the output video(Youtube)](https://youtu.be/ixn_4dNYcsE)